Myth of Healing Alone

 You’re Allowed to Be Held

 Healing doesn’t mean becoming a different person.
 It means coming home to the parts of you that always knew how to love, feel, and connect.
+It means integrating the fragmented pieces of your past to create a more whole and authentic self.
+This is often the focus of trauma-informed care.

 Ready to begin?